Persistent Organic Pollutants (POPs) Regulation: An Essential Guide

 Annex II: Restricted POPs

-Annex III: Substances that are subject to releases reduction provisions
+Annex III: Substances that are subject to release reduction provisions

 • Pentachlorobenzene